blog posts

 Getting to the Boot Menu

-Method 1:Changing the boot order From Bios
+Method 1:Changing the boot order from BIOS

 The boot order of the computers, usually are managed by the UEFI and the setting of the UEFI have direct control over it, for accepting the menu, in the first step you have to restart your computer, and in the first picture you see, if you look at the corners of the screen you can see the specific button for entering the boot menu or the bios menu.
-However, for different systems and laptops, these buttons can be different, depending on your motherboard or the laptop manufacturer the key could be different.
+However, for different systems and laptops, these buttons can be different, depending on your motherboard or the laptop manufacturer, the key could be different.

 “Press <F12”> to enter setup”